eventodb-hq/eventodb/@meta/@adr/ADR004-namespaces-and-auth.md

 DROP SCHEMA "eventodb_tenant_a" CASCADE;

 -- Remove from registry
-DELETE FROM message_store.namespaces WHERE id = 'tenant-a';
+DELETE FROM eventodb_store.namespaces WHERE id = 'tenant-a';
 ```

 ---